 - Discovery of novel on-shell methods for scattering amplitudes in gauge theories and gravity.
 This includes supersymmetric and non-supersymmetric theories such as pure Yang-Mills and QCD, and theories in various dimensions including ABJM-type Chern-Simons matter theories in d=3 and six-dimensional theories.

 - The duality of Wilson loops and amplitudes, and its relation to hidden mathematical structures such as dual conformal symmetry and integrable structures

 - The study of form factors and their relations to amplitudes in QCD.
-In particular the exploration of mathematical structures that form factors in N=4 supersymmetric Yang-Mills have in common with Higgs plus parton amplitudes in QCD, and its relation to new mathematical structures such as transcendentality.
+In particular the exploration of the unexpected similarity of form factors in N=4 supersymmetric Yang-Mills and Higgs plus parton amplitudes in QCD, and its relation to new mathematical structures such as transcendentality.

 - European Training Network "SAGEX", Scattering Amplitudes: from Geometry to Experiment, PI G Travaglini, 8 academic partner universities, ca. 4,000,000 Euro